Akshita3104/SentinelAi/README.md

 - Ensure `.env` file exists in backend folder

 ### Performance Notes
-- The system simulates network traffic for demonstration
+- The system uses simulation mode for safe demonstration
-- Real packet capture requires appropriate network permissions
+- No special network permissions or system dependencies required
 - ML models are pre-trained for immediate use
+- Simulation generates realistic traffic patterns for testing

 ## System Architecture